 It is known that hairs help to trap pollen, and carry it back to nests, hives and nest cells.
 As bees visit flowers, they inadvertently transport pollen from one flower to another, enabling pollination to take place.

-Others are better suited and have a preference for pollinating particular flower shapes, and seasonality also plays a role (availability of bees and pollinators as and when plants and trees are in flower).
+Other bees are better suited and have a preference for pollinating particular flower shapes, and seasonality also plays a role (availability of bees and pollinators as and when plants and trees are in flower).

-Over all, in the study by Roquer-Beni et al included other pollinators as well as bees, in particular:
+Over all, the study by Roquer-Beni et al included other pollinators as well as bees, in particular: